11+ Exciting Montreal Museums to Visit this Year!

-Belonging to McGill University, the Redpath museum boasts a collection of findings in natural history from taxidermied animals to dinosaur skeletons to stunning gems and minerals.
-The museum explores the fields of palaeontology, zoology, mineralogy and ethology.
-See the skeleton of a Gorgosaurus dinosaur and the Egyptian mummies from circa 1500 BCE.
+Belonging to McGill University, the Redpath museum boasts a collection of findings in natural history from taxidermy animals to dinosaur skeletons to stunning gems and minerals.
+The museum explores the fields of palaeontology, zoology, mineralogy and ethnology allowing you to see novelties such as the skeleton of a Gorgosaurus dinosaur and Egyptian mummies from circa 1500 BCE.

 This museum is dedicated to science and technology and makes these fields accessible to guests through their fun, interactive exhibits.
 They also feature the latest IMAX movies in their state of the art theatre.
 While some exhibitions are designed specifically for kids, many are ready to inspire minds of all ages.

-Arsenal is located in the old industrial district of Montreal called Griffintown.
-The space was built in 1853 as a shipyard workspace but now features 50,000 square feet of exhibition space for local and international contemporary artists.
+Arsenal is a vast contemporary art galley located in the old industrial district of Montreal called Griffintown.
+The space was built in 1853 as a shipyard workspace but now features 50,000 square feet of exhibition space for local and international contemporary artists who’s work interrogates today’s world in a myriad of different ways.

 The space that houses The Museum of Jewish Montreal has both a museum and a lunch counter.
 The museum part looks at the impact that Jewish communities had on Montreal, especially in the Plateau area where it’s located.
 Fletcher’s invites visitors to try traditional Jewish food and learn about its history while you savour the flavours of the community.

 Located in the Place des festivals, at the heart of Montreal’s entertainment district, the MAC houses the works of local and international contemporary artists in a sleek, modern setting that allows for an immersive look at the intriguing field of work.